 The prices of LABRADOODLES vary greatly amongst breeders.
 If you search on line you can see that some breeders sell untrained puppies for up to $3,500.00.
 Labradoodles are amazing dogs but at the same time should be affordable for wonderful families who will love and care for them.

 The cost of a labradoodle puppy is influenced by many factors, and yes, it is expensive to raise a puppy but their quality should not be based on their price.
 What you need to look for are: proof that the parents are health tested; that you know where the puppies are kept and raised.
 Be alarmed if the parent dogs and puppies are kenneled all the time.
 You want puppies that are raised inside the home and part of the family’s daily lives.
 You are choosing a new member of your family and it’s very important that you ask the breeder plenty of questions and ask for references.
 We have open references on our Facebook Page, there you will see what families say about CO Mountain Labradoodles, and about their experiences in adopting a puppy from us.
 We also have a number of recommendations on our Testimonials page However, at any time we can provide you with more references from other reputable breeders, our vet and more families who purchased their labradoodle (s) from us.

 Here at Colorado Mountain Labradoodles, we put our time and money into caring for our breeding dogs.
 We only breed genetically sound, and health tested parents for our labradoodles.
 We spend a lot of priceless time with our puppies, and invest in early training and socialization.

 The price of our labradoodles is $2,500.00 plus 3.9% sales tax.
-We require a completed Application, and once approved, a $500.00 reservation fee (payable via Paypal, personal check/cashier’s check or credit cards) to add you to the Waiting List of your chosen planned litter.
+We require a completed Application, and once approved, a $500.00 reservation fee (payable via Venmo, check, money order or bank transfer to add you to the Waiting List of your chosen planned litter.